cccties/chilo-producer/README.md

 　│   └─listview　＊Listview design
 　│
 　├─chiloPro
 　│   │
-　│   ├─common *Files used in common for all.
-　│   │
 　│   └─template-series　*Template of the directory of the series(copy this directory for creating).
 　│   　　│  structure-books.xlsx *Structure file of CHiLO Book